 In the United States, Coinbase has faced some severe lawsuits over the years.
 Last year, they were sued by the SEC (U.S. Securities and Exchange Commission) after it proposed to launch a crypto lending platform.
 In August, a $5 million USD class action was filed against Coinbase in a federal court in Georgia for not securing their user's accounts against theft and hacks.
 More than 100 people made this lawsuit, and the attorney said there might be more victims.

 These crypto exchanges offer live chat and email support, but Bitbuy's customer support is much better than Coinbase's.
 Several Canadian investors have complained about Coinbase's slow replies and unanswered tickets, which can be a problem for people facing severe issues with their accounts.
+I've run into similar issues with other exchanges such as Wealthsimple Crypto, so I know first-hand that this could be a dealbreaker for many.

 On Bitbuy, you can easily submit a complaint and get a guaranteed reply within 24 hours.
 They are well-known for their excellent customer support.
 For testing purposes, we sent an email to both Bitbuy and Coinbase.
 We got a reply from the Bitbuy support team in less than a day, while it took Coinbase nearly five days to reply.